 - Blockchain will make people valuable again

 Distributed Ledger will serve as key infrastructure layer in a new internet of trust where different devices including smart cars can interact with each other and achieve agreement utilizing consensus method.
 User privacy will also be improved where users will feel safer and connected at the same time.

 So, is Web 3.0 a possibility?
 Of Course, it is, but there are obvious challenges that it first needs to overcome.
 Let’s look at the challenges below.

-We can divide the top blockchain adoption challenges into two main categories: Human Factors, Technological Factors.
+We can divide the top enterprise blockchain implementation challenges into two main categories: Human Factors, Technological Factors.

-We can speak about regulations, public perception, skill set, but at the end of the day, it is all due to lack of knowledge.
-And, this is exactly what we are doing @ 101 Blockchains providing valuable information to their readers.
+We can speak about regulations, public perception, and skill set, but it is all due to lack of knowledge at the end of the day.
+And, this is exactly what we are doing at 101 Blockchains, providing valuable information to their readers.

 - Criminal Connection

 Slide-16: Blockchain Transformation Playbook

 Blockchain implementation is far more complex when compared to general application install.
 This means that you cannot ask your team to install Blockchain just like you do to install a web server.
 Blockchain provides a robust network where each process can interact with each other and maintain a high level of trust and transparency.

 From our experience, you will see in the blockchain transformation playbook, the five steps to achieve blockchain excellence within your organization include the following: